NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/netapp_dataops/traditional/anf/anf_module_readme.md

 - Virtual network name
 - Subnet name
 - Default protocol types (NFSv3, NFSv4.1, SMB)

+**Subscription ID is NOT needed** - it's automatically detected from your Azure CLI session.

 The configuration is saved to `~/.netapp_dataops/anf_config.json` and allows you to call functions with minimal parameters: